 The 6.7 gallon gas tank provides approximately 11 hours of run time at 50% load on gasoline and up to 9 hours on propane.

 It has a convenient remote control electric starter.

 It produces approximately 68dBA at 25% load.

 Small And Quiet Camping Generators

-For most campers and RVers, the size of the generator and the amount of noise it produces are major considerations when purchasing the best generator for their camping needs.
-Some campgrounds and RV parks have noise restrictions for generator use.
-Here are questions to ask yourself…
+For most campers and RVers, the size of the generator and the amount of noise level it produces are major considerations when purchasing the best generator for their camping needs.

 - Does the generator need to be stored in a specific size compartment when not in use?

 - Does the generator need to be carried like luggage by one person?
 Or can it be rolled on its own wheels and lifted by two people?